LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Flaky tests are tests that pass or fail non-deterministically, usually due to external conditions (e.g. computer or network load).
 Thus, flaky tests often don't result from bugs in the code being tested itself but from test execution conditions that are not predictable.
+The `flaky/0` test option declares a test to be flaky.
+For example:

+	test(foo, true, [flaky]) :-
+		...

-The `note/1` annotation can be used to alert that a test failure is for a flaky test.
-If the `note/1` argument is an atom containing the sub-atom `flaky`, the testing automation support outputs the text `[flaky]` when reporting failed tests.
+For backawards compatibility, the `note/1` annotation can also be used to alert that a test failure is for a flaky test when its argument is an atom containing the sub-atom `flaky`.

+The testing automation support outputs the text `[flaky]` when reporting failed flaky tests.
 Moreover, the `logtalk_tester` automation script will ignore failed flaky tests when setting its exit status.

 Debugging messages in tests